Wedding of Hussein, Crown Prince of Jordan, and Rajwa Al Saif: Engagement

 The couple's engagement was announced by the Royal Hashemite Court on Twitter on 17 August 2022.
 The engagement ceremony took place at the home of Al Saif's father in Riyadh and was attended by members of the Jordanian royal family, namely the King and Queen, Prince El Hassan bin Talal, Prince Hashem bin Abdullah, Prince Ali bin Al Hussein, Prince Hashim bin Al Hussein, Prince Ghazi bin Muhammad, Prince Rashid bin El Hassan, and members of the Al Saif family.
 For the engagement ceremony, Al Saif wore an embroidered abaya from Lebanese brand Orient 499 with a bronze belt borrowed from Hussein's mother, Queen Rania.
 Queen Rania also lent Al Saif a pair of white gold and yellow diamond Stephen Webster earrings for one of the engagement portraits.

 Crown Prince Hussein presented Al Saif with a pear-cut diamond Harry Winston ring.

 Queen Rania shared her congratulations on Instagram, stating "I didn't think it was possible to hold so much joy in my heart!
 Congratulations to my eldest Prince Hussein and his beautiful bride-to-be, Rajwa".

 On 31 December 2022, the Royal Hashemite Court announced that the wedding would take place on 1 June 2023.
 It was later revealed that the wedding would take place at Zahran Palace.

 The Royal Hashemite Court also released an official logo for the wedding, which is the Arabic characters for "we rejoice".
 The log also contained the date of the wedding, which was the first of June 2023.

 Pre-wedding celebrations

 On 22 May 2023, Queen Rania hosted a traditional Henna party in honour of Al Saif at Madareb Bani Hashem.
 Female members of both families attended.
 Al Saif wore a bespoke dress by Saudi designer Honayda Serafi.
 Traditional Jordanian and Saudi songs were performed by Nedaa Shrara, Diana Karazon and Zain Awad, with performances by the Haleem Musical Group, Al Salt Girls Band and Misk Dance Company.
 The party was followed by a dinner hosted by Queen Rania, who gave a speech commending her soon-to-be daughter in law.

 On 31 May 2023, Hussein's first cousin, Prince Omar bin Faisal, hosted a groom's shower attended by male relatives and friends.
 That evening, King Abdullah II hosted a banquet in honour of the wedding at Madareb Bani Hashem.
-Many tribal Chief, business men and public figures attended the dinner.
+Many tribal chiefs, businessmen, and public figures attended the dinner.